Rikemannen/obsidian-sync/Journal/October 02 2025.md

 At home i fibbled around to try and get Fortnite working on my pc, i ended up installibg Chrome and using Xbox Cloud Gaming.
 I played with Melvin and then i went to eat meat and fries with sauce.
 It was good.
 Oscar also booked Laserdome today.
 Oh and on the bus home i read some entries for Vidar and Sofia, it was fun.

+Oh idk if i mentioned this but ima get to sleep at my grandmas tmrw after the whole thing.
+Tmrw is a better day for sure.
+I cant wait!!